VulcanJS/vulcan-docs/source/example-movies.md

 export default schema;
 ```

-While we're at it we'll also specify which fields can be edited via `editableBy`.
+While we're at it we'll also specify which fields can be edited via `canUpdate`.
 In this case, the three fields we want members to be able to write to are `name`, `year`, and `review`.
 Finally, we'll also give the `review` field a `textarea` form control.

 At this point it's worth pointing out that for mutations like inserting and editing a document, we have two distinct permission "checkpoints": first, the mutation's `check` function checks if the user can perform the mutation at all.
 Then, each of the mutated document's fields is checked individually to see if the user should be able to mutate it.